 An unassuming pier in Co.
 Down played a crucial role in the preparations for D-Day in 1944.
 Belfast Lough was one of the points around the UK where vessels gathered in anticipation of Operation Overlord.
-Landing Ship Tanks, gunboats and destroyers would leave the Bangor coast and go on towards Normandy on 6th June 1944.
+Then it was just The North Pier in Bangor, Co.
+Down but in 2005, Mary Jean Eisenhower renamed the pier at an official ceremony in honour of her grandfather General Dwight D Eisenhower.

 From here started the long hard march to Allied victory.